gobitobi/sta410-hw3/README.md

-# sta410-hw3
+# STA410 | Programming Portfolio Assignment 3

-STA410 | Programming Portfolio Assignment 3
+This is the README.md file.